SlowBubble/game-index/README.md

   - [Variant 4](https://slowbubble.github.io/word-kitchen/?game_level=4&ride=1&the=1&bus=1&go=1&to=1&school=1)
   - [Variant 5](https://slowbubble.github.io/word-kitchen/?game_level=4&happy=1&thanks=1&giving=1&and=1&black=1&friday=1)
   - [Variant 6](https://slowbubble.github.io/word-kitchen/?game_level=4&merry=1&christmas=1&and=1&happy=1&new=1&year=1)
-- [Keyboarding 4 Kids](https://slowbubble.github.io/k4k/): A game to help kids learn food-related words.
 - [Type & Listen](https://slowbubble.github.io/type-n-listen/): A free-form game to help kids hear what they are typing.
+- [Canto Translate](https://slowbubble.github.io/canto-translate): Translate from English to Canto

+## Music
 - [Piano Typing](https://slowbubble.github.io/piano-typing/): A game to teach songs using 1-2-3 with the computer keyboard.
 - [Chord Typing](https://slowbubble.github.io/chord-typing/): A game to teach chords/harmony using 1-2-3 with the computer keyboard.
 - [Beat Typing](https://slowbubble.github.io/beat-typing/): A game to teach drum beats using 1-2-3 with the computer keyboard.